 The boy said the girl is a thief.

 What do you think this sentence means?
+Who is the thief here?

-Look at the next two sentences.
+Well, look at the next two sentences.
 The words are the same, but the meanings are very different!

 'The boy', said the girl, 'is a thief'.
 The boy said, 'The girl is a thief.'